Whiston Lease Extension - Free Consultation

 Why you should start your Whiston lease extension

-Leasehold premises in Whiston with more than one hundred years unexpired on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+Leasehold properties in Whiston with more than 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement